 This species is unlikely to be confused with other members of the tribe Leucaniini due to its dark wing color and northerly distribution.
 It is similar to Hypocoena basistriga, a member of the tribe Apameini with which it occurs in the far north.
 This species lacks hairs on the eyes, unlike Mythimna and other Leucaniini species.
 It has a different pattern of spots, lacking the pattern of two dots along the course of the postmedial line that is typical of M. yuconensis.

 Mythimna yuconensis is similar M. oxygala and might prove to be a dark northern form of it.

 The habitat of this species in Atlin, British Columbia is wetlands at low elevations.

-This species is known from Atlin in far northern British Columbia and Terrace in the west-central province.
+This species is known from Atlin in far northern British Columbia.
 It might be more widespread near the border with Yukon Territory.